It took a rejection letter from Harvard for me to…like…care about Jesus.

 Now, about the Bible.
 It's open, right in front of me.
 I haven’t like read the thing, you know, because I wanted to, for a while.
 We’ll go ahead and call it a year.
-Ish.
 I honestly don’t even know.
 I’m flipping through it now, and all of the highlights and underlines and things are from, like, college.

 Anyway, I didn’t get in, and this shocked the world, and tore mine apart.
 People treated me like my life was over.
 I skipped a week of school and just sat in my room, until my Young Life leader, Laura, dragged my sorry butt out of bed and had a conversation with how I could not base my whole identity in something that was going to fall out from under me.
-This was the first time I ever really listened to her about the whole Jesus thing.
-At graduation, she gave me a little Bible -- the one I've got out on the porch with me today.
+This was the first time I ever really listened to her about the whole Jesus thing, and at graduation, she gave me a little Bible -- the one I've got out on the porch with me today.
 She said that she’d always been gifted one at the threshold of life changes, and this was the first time little old me was embarking in life without the thought that I could do things on my own; I knew that I needed Jesus.
 And now I had this Bible, full of teachings and things that she said would help.

 And that little Bible sat on the dang shelf.
 All of my hypotheses about God had tanked.
 My data was telling me that the world was awful and hard, and that God was having a hands-off moment with me, if not giving up on me entirely.
 Saying it was a hard season is the understatement of my life.
 I could not, for the life of me, get back to a place where I thought the word of God was at all sweet.
 I tried to go to church and small groups, and those sweet people there tried to comfort me the best ways they knew how.
 Hearing that God loved me, and had good plans for me, all of that used to shoot me into gratitude tears, but all of a sudden it sent me into full-on defense attorney mode with a full itemized list of how I knew that God did not actually give a crap.
 When your actual life is falling apart, it is very disorienting to hear that God is good, and that He loves you.
-Every now and then, I lost my shit on someone about it.
+Every now and then, I lost my shit on someone about it:

 “Oh, God loves me?
 Okay, well, if God really loved me, somebody explain what happened to Maggie.
 He has good things in store?
-Then why is it that the men who have said they love me slowly stripped my identity away from me and made it sound like they were a favor?
+Then why is it that the men who have said they love me slowly stripped my identity away from me and made it sound like they were doing me a favor?
 If God is a strong tower and a fortress and all of that, if He is watching over me and protecting me, somebody better explain the whole rape thing.”

 I came in guns blazing.
 I had picked holes in the foundation of what I had built my identity on and just decided to go back to handling life myself, thank you very much.
 I stopped picking up my Bible because it was just so much easier to ignore the dang thing.